mloitzl/ndc25-WorkshopGraphQL/Rider/Step11.md

     });
 ```

-If you now run your run, you can use paging in your queries.
+If you now run your query, you can use paging in your queries.
 The page information is returned with the fields pageInfo and edges.
-The cursor that is returned is needed to request the next or previous batch of objects.
+The cursor that is returned in edges is needed to request the next or previous batch of objects.

 Copy this query to your own request pane and run it.